Philip of Agira: Veneration

 His feast day is 12 May.
-He is the patron saint of the city of Agira, Sicily, and of the city of Ħaż-Żebbuġ, Malta; he is celebrated also in the town of Limina, Sicily, where he also lived.
+He is the patron saint of the city of Agira, Sicily, and of the city of Żebbuġ, Malta; he is celebrated also in the town of Limina, Sicily, where he also lived.
 Putatively, his relics were discovered in the church dedicated to him in Agira.
-Philip is one of the patron saints of the United States Army Special Forces and also known for his power to accomplish exorcisms.
+Philip is one of the patron saints of the United States Army Special Forces and also known for his power to perform exorcisms.